tambu85/misinfo_spread/README.md

-#misinfo_spread
+# misinfo_spread

-Simulation of a hoax spreading process through a network
+Simulation model of a hoax-spreading process over a network.

-BEFORE RUNNING:
+## Instructions

-1.Set the working directory as the sources location directory
+1. Set the working directory as the sources location directory

-2. Create 2 directorues in it: "plot" and "results"
+2. Create 2 directories in it: "plot" and "results"

-*FILE hoax_spread_main*

-Set the parameters.
-In particular "type" represents the chosen topology of network among the options:
+3. Set the parameters of the simulation in `hoax_spread_main`.
+In particular the `type` represents the topology of network.
+The following the options are
+   available:

-a) "communities" : a network with two communities, gullible and skeptics: in this case user has to set segregation, gullible (size), alpha_skeptical, alpha_gullible
+    * `communities`: a network with two communities, gullible and skeptics: in this case user has to set `segregation`, `gullible` (size), `alpha_skeptical`, and `alpha_gullible`.

-b) "barabasi" : scale-free, barabasi-albert network (inside the file spreading_hoax it is possible to change the parameters of creation)
+    * `barabasi`: use scale-free, Barabási-Albert network (see file `spreading_hoax` for its creation parameters).
+In this case all agents share the same value of alpha (`alpha_skeptical`).

-c) "random" : random network, given N and M
+    * `random` : random network, given parameters `N` and `M`.
+The value of alpha is the same for all agents (`alpha_skeptical`).

-NOTE: when type="barabasi" or "random" there is a unique alpha for all the vertices, and it is the parameter "alpha_skeptical"

-*FILE spreading_hoax*

-realize the simulation on the chosen network with the given parameters then ask if the user want to plot dynamics of the states BELIEVER, FACT-CHECKERS, SUSCEPTIBLE finally save the data in a ".RData" file in the subfolder "results"
+4. Run the script `spreading_hoax`.
+It will perform the simulation on the chosen network with the given parameters and then ask if the user wants to plot the dynamics of the BELIEVER, FACT-CHECKERS, and SUSCEPTIBLE compartments.
+Finally it saves the data in a ".RData" file in the subfolder "results"